-Each of the five FICare principles comprises several key components which if adopted and embedded will enable units to deliver care in partnership with families.
+Each of the five FICare principles comprise several key components which if adopted and embedded will enable units to deliver care in partnership with families.
 Many units may well have a number of these components in place whilst others will require leadership and development at a local level.
 These components are set out in Figure 4 below.
 Practical examples of the successful implementation of the key components within each principle can be found in Appendix 3 of this document.

 Figure 4.
-Key components of the five UK FICare principles
+Key components of the five FICare principles

-Partnership with Parents on Neonatal Units
+Partnership with Families on Neonatal Units

-- Positive partnerships are established with parents, supporting them to become involved in their baby's care as primary caregivers. - From admission (or before if admission anticipated) parents are supported and encouraged to be comfortable providing care for their baby to the best of their ability. - Parents are supported to be actively involved in ward rounds, daily care planning and decision-making. - Parents have opportunities to give feedback about their baby's care while on the unit and after discharge. - Parents' experiences and feedback are actively sought, to inform and improve the quality of services. - Technology and innovations are used to support parental participation in care. - Local FICare steering groups comprising parents and members of the multidisciplinary team are established to drive improvement.
+- Positive, mutually respectful partnerships are established between staff and families, with families supported to become involved in their babies' care as primary caregivers - From admission (or before in high-risk pregnancies anticipated to result in neonatal admission) families are supported and encouraged to be comfortable providing care for their babies - Families are supported to be actively involved in ward rounds, daily care planning and decision-making - Families have opportunities to give feedback about their babies' care while on the unit and after discharge - Families' experiences and feedback are actively sought, to inform and improve the quality of services - Technology and innovations are used to support family participation in care - Local FICare steering groups comprising families, parent advisory groups and members of the multidisciplinary team are established to drive improvement